downlinko/downlinko.github.io/_posts/development/jdk/2018-09-26-download-install-jdk-11-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-11-windows.png" alt="download install jdk 11 windows" class="align-right title-image">

-In this guide, I’m going to show you exactly how to download and install JDK 11 on Windows.
+In this guide, I’m going to show you exactly **how to download and install JDK 11 on Windows**.

 (Step-by-step)

-First, I’ll show you where you can download JDK 11.
+First, I’ll show you where you can get JDK 11.

 Then you’ll see how to configure it.